sun-zhengda/NLP-practice-project-/README.md

 第三周作业：Designed a multi-class classification task using PyTorch and a synthetic dataset,
            where the class label is determined by the position of the character “你” in the input text.
-           If the character does not appear, the sample is assigned to class 0.
+           If the character does not appear, the sample is assigned to class 0. week 4: A Transformer Block from scratch(bidirectional mask)